teronlabs/decimate/src/README.md

 * Parameters:
     * in_path: Path to decimated deltas; deltas must be 1 byte each, ready for the NIST tool to read.
     * results_path: The path of the file where results should be written as they are generated.
+        * WARNING: If you are running multiple tests concurrently (e.g. using this library in multiple terminals simultaneously), use a different results_path for each concurrent test.
     * overwrite: When True, overwrite the contents of the results_path.
 When False, read the results_path, append the results generated, and then write them to the results_path.
     * platform: A string that describes the data being tested, e.g. the OE name, project name, etc.
     * dec: The decimation level being tested.
 This has no impact on the testing run, since in_path is already decimated, but is recorded as part of the results.